• Skip to primary navigation

 • In a small bowl, mix together the kosher salt, black pepper, garlic powder, onion powder, oregano, cumin, cinnamon, and cayenne.
 Rub the mixture all over the pork.

-• Place the pork in your slow cooker pan.
+• Place the pork in a 6-quart slow cooker pan with the fat cap on top.
 Squeeze the fresh orange juice on top.
 Cover and cook on LOW for 8 hours, until the meat is fall-apart tender.

 • Preheat your oven to broil.
 Line a rimmed broiler-safe baking sheet with foil and spray it with oil.
-Spread the carnitas on the baking sheet.
-Some of the cooking juices will remain in the slow cooker - keep them on warm.
+Remove the carnitas from the slow cooker and spread them on the baking sheet.
+Some of the cooking juices will remain in the slow cooker - keep it set to WARM.
 Spray the carnitas liberally with oil and broil them until crispy, 3-4 minutes.
+Keep an eye on them so that they don't burn.

 • Drizzle the carnitas with the remaining cooking juices.
 Serve immediately.